-(Note: we are currently working on the application to search the databases over the course of the next couple of weeks.
+(Note: we are working on getting the code and application in place to enable users to search the databases.
+Please bear with us while we get this implemented.
 Until then, if you need the search capabilities, you can request a copy of the database from the RSN administrative team.)

 "Ferdinand the Catholic: King and Consort."

 In The Man Behind the Queen: Male Consorts in History, eds.
 Charles Beem and Miles Taylor, New York: Palgrave Macmillan, 2014.

 Ferdinand the Catholic (Ferdinand II); Isabella of Castile; Juana (Joanna) of Castile; and others

 kingship, consort, global exploration, religious uniformity, widowhood, political participation, marital relations